SeekingFor/jfniki/readme.txt

                because of the way the version is string is generated.

 Finished Chores:
-cce3742a46d6: CHORE: Write a script to cut releases and insert them into freeneet.
+cce3742a46d6: CHORE: Write a script to cut releases and insert them into freenet.